Enjoy some rare stills and footage from the early years and journey through time to the present.

 Youth sailing has and still is a hugely important activity the dinghy sailing and windsurfing youths of today are the Olympians of tomorrow.
 We're immensely proud of our past Olympians, Michael Green, Bryony Shaw who won windsurfing bronze at the Beijing Olympics in 2008 and more recently Tom Squires, finalist in the 2020 Tokyo Olympics RS:X Windsurfing event, achieving a staggering 7th place.

-HRH The Prince Philip, for his support of the 1969 International Team Championships and HRH The Princess Anne for the opening of our Wheelchair friendly pontoon in 2009.
+HRH The Prince Philip, for his support of the 1969 International Team Championships and HRH The Princess Anne the awards presentation for the UK nationals in 2009

 Today the Club is run by volunteers and is thriving; we are continually reinvesting our funds for new safety and security equipment, more Club dinghies and windsurf kit for members use, and improvements to the Clubhouse.